1.3.2.3 GitLab auth

 Authentication

-First you need to create an OAuth application on GitLab.
+First you need to create an OAuth application on GitLab with the following scopes:

 The "Authorization callback URL" must be the URL of your Concourse server with /sky/issuer/callback